Project Connect

 Se rassembler, se rapprocher

-Project Connect will give English-speaking youth in three regions of Québec (Gaspésie, the Laurentians, and the Eastern Townships) the opportunity to lead two in-person community events in French for both English- and French-speaking youth.
-The first, small-scale event invites young people to come together and take part in a creative activity while practising their French.
-The second, larger event, the Human Library, invites them to listen to the life stories of other young people in their community and engage in linguistic exchange.
+Project Connect gave English-speaking youth in three regions of Québec (Gaspésie, the Laurentians, and the Eastern Townships) the opportunity to lead two in-person community events in French for both English- and French-speaking youth.
+The first, small-scale event invited young people to come together and take part in a creative activity while practising their French.
+The second, larger event, the Human Library, invited them to listen to the life stories of other young people in their community and engage in linguistic exchange.

-Project Connect aims to bring young people together to build confidence in speaking French and strengthen their sense of belonging to their community.
-Reaching 50 youth (ages 14–30) per region, the events will foster connections between English- and French-speaking youth.
-Y4Y also envisions participants developing closer ties with local organizations, inspiring them to create future bicultural exchange events for their peers.
+Project Connect brought young people together to build confidence in speaking French and to strengthen their sense of belonging to their community.
+Reaching 50 youth (ages 14–30) per region, the events fostered connections between English- and French-speaking youth.
+Y4Y also envisioned for participants to develop closer ties with local organizations, inspiring them to create future bicultural exchange events.

-This project is made possible thanks to the support of the Réseau dialogue through the VIF Program, with the financial support of the Government of Canada.
+This project was made possible thanks to the support of the Réseau dialogue through the VIF Program, with the financial support of the Government of Canada.

 In Partnership with

-The Human Library, adapted from the Human Library Project that first appeared in Denmark in 2000, marks Y4Y’s second time hosting such an event after the successful Meet Your Neighbour project in 2022–23.
+The Human Library, adapted from the Human Library Project that first appeared in Denmark in 2000, marked Y4Y’s second time hosting such an event after the successful Meet Your Neighbour project in 2022–23.

-The Human Library invites youth participants to choose and read a “Human Book”, a person who “opens up” and shares an important personal life experience or unique story about themselves to a “Reader”.
-It encourages youth to connect with people in their community through intimate storytelling, active listening and open dialogue.
-Readers will engage with Human Books in small groups and will be encouraged to listen and ask questions in order to understand the Human Books’ unique, personal life experiences.
+The Human Library invited youth participants to choose and read a “Human Book”, a person who “opens up” and shares an important personal life experience or unique story about themselves to a “Reader”.
+It encouraged youth to connect with people in their community through intimate storytelling, active listening and open dialogue.
+Readers engaged with Human Books in small groups and were encouraged to listen and ask questions in order to understand the Human Books’ unique, personal life experiences.

-Over the course of the event, Human Books will be expected to tell their story at least 3 times to different groups of Readers.
+Over the course of the event, Human Books told their story at least 3 times to different groups of Readers.

-Our Human Library will focus on sharing stories under the theme of identity, language and belonging.
+Our Human Library focused on sharing stories under the theme of identity, language and belonging.

 What is a Human Library?